 To Make the Layers

 • Layer 1½ lb sliced pork belly into the napa cabbage wedges by placing one pork belly slice between each of the leaves.
-If the pork belly is longer than the cabbage wedge, trim the pork with kitchen shears and layer it in other parts of the cabbage.
+If the pork belly is longer than the cabbage wedge, trim the pork with kitchen shears and layer it in other parts of the wedge.
 If you have extra pork belly, put an additional slice in the outer layers that have wide leaves.

 Mille-Feuille Nabe 7